Original blog post here.

 And that is entirely deliberate.
-Stardust was basically intended to be a modern-day King of Elfland’s Daughter.
+Stardust was basically intended to be an updated version of King of Elfland’s Daughter.
+Novel re-imaginings of traditional stories and themes is basically Neil Gaiman’s entire business model.

 For what it’s worth, I’ve read plenty of Gaiman’s stuff and probably enjoyed a good deal of it, but I don’t think I’ve ever got anything he’s ever written.
 He’s clearly a good writer, but none of his philosophical of thematic statements have ever landed with me.